Nicholas Newman: Reception

 The supercouple pairing of Nick and Sharon has been met with notable popularity among viewers as well as critics.
 SoapNet placed them on a list of "Best of 2000s Decade: Couples", stating: "...They've been apart since the death of their daughter, Cassie, but we all know that they belong together".
 On a list of "Greatest Soap Opera Supercouples" by Kim Potts of The Huffington Post, Nick and Sharon were placed 16th.
 They are referred to by fans as "Shick", a combination of Sharon and Nick's names.
 The couple's onscreen reunion in 2009 allowed the show's Nielsen Ratings to rise by an average of 447,000, capitalizing on their popularity.
 Nick's relationship with Phyllis has also gained a fan following, who refer to them as "Phick".

 Morrow's performance earned him five Daytime Emmy Award nominations for Outstanding Younger Actor consecutively from 1996 to 2000.
 However, the actor has won two Soap Opera Digest Awards, one for "Outstanding Younger Newcomer" in 1996 and another for "Outstanding Hero" in 2001.
 Amid critical praise for Cassie's storyline in 2005, Dan J. Kroll of the website Soap Central noted that it had "widely been expected" that Morrow and Case would receive nominations for Outstanding Lead Actress and Actor at the 33rd Daytime Emmy Awards; however, they were not.
 Despite this, Grimes was nominated for the Outstanding Younger Actress award.

-The paternity reveal in which Summer was revealed to be Jack's daughter was met with a negative response.
+The paternity reveal in which Summer was (falsely) revealed to be Jack's daughter was met with a negative response.
 Sara Bibel of the website Xfinity praised the acting performances delivered, but panned the writing as it "fell flat".
 Bibel wrote: "When a secret like this is released into the soap wild, its consequences should ricochet through the town.
 But this time the impact is minimal".
 Jamey Giddens of Zap2it stated that it was "sad to see a storyline that started with such huge, game-changing potential devolve into a head-scratching stink bomb".

+In 2022, Charlie Mason from Soaps She Knows placed Nicholas 16th on his list of the best 25 characters from The Young and the Restless, commenting "A dreamboat run ashore, Joshua Morrow's on-screen persona is the hero in every romance novel… crossed with the mistake that every woman has ever warned a gal pal against making.
+Of note, no one has ever listened to the warnings.
+Also of note, yeah, we get it.
+Even now, we fall for Nick over and over again."